-13. Politically Exposed Persons
+13. Politically exposed persons.

-- (1) A registrant shall, in addition to applying enhanced due diligence measures, develop clear procedures and controls for the identification and verification of a politically exposed person when - (a) establishing a business relationship with that politically exposed person, or a legal person in which the politically exposed person - i. is a director, officer, founder or council member; - ii. is a partner or trustee; - iii. is a signatory or person authorized to undertake transactions; - iv. has a beneficial interest of ten per cent or more in the legal person; - v. has principal control over the legal person's assets; - vi. exercises control over the management of the legal person; or - (b) the registrant is continuing a business relationship with a customer who has become a politically exposed person, after the establishment of the business relationship. - (2) For the purposes of this Rule the terms set out below are defined as follows:

-"international organization" means an entity established by a formal political agreement equivalent in status to an international treaty, made between, and recognized by law, in member countries, and which is not treated as a resident institutional unit of the countryin which it is located.
+- (1) A registrant shall, in addition to applying enhanced due diligence measures, develop clear procedures and controls for the identification and verification of a politically exposed person when- - (a) establishing a business relationship with that politically exposed person, or a legal person in which any politically exposed person - (i) is a director, officer, founder or council member; - (ii) is a partner or trustee; - (iii) is a signatory or person authorized to undertake transactions; - (iv) has a beneficial interest of ten per cent or more in the legal person; - (v) has principal control over the legal person's assets; - (vi) exercises control over the management of the legal person; or - (b) the registrant is continuing a business relationship with a customer who has become a politically exposed person, after the establishment of the business relationship. - (2) For the purposes of this rule the terms set out below are defined as follows - "international organization" means an entity established by a formal political agreement equivalent in status to an international treaty, made between, and recognized by law, in member countries, and which is not treated as a resident institutional unit of the country in which it is located;

-"politically exposed person" means:
+"politically exposed person" means-

-- (a) an individual who is or has been entrusted with: - i. a prominent public function within The Bahamas, inclusive of a head of state or government, senior politician, senior government, judicial or military official, senior executive of a state-owned corporation, or an important political party official; - ii. a prominent public function by a foreign jurisdiction, inclusive of, a head of state or government, senior politician, senior government, judicial or military official, senior

-- executive of a state-owned corporation, or senior political party official; or - iii. a prominent function within an international organization, including directors, deputy directors, members of the board, members of senior management, or individuals who have been entrusted with equivalent functions; - (b) an individual who is related to a politically exposed person, including a parent, child, spouse or sibling; - (c) an individual who is closely associated to a politically exposed person either socially, or professionally and includes a person who can conduct substantial domestic or international financial transactions on behalf of the politically exposed person; - (d) any corporation, business or other entity formed by or for the benefit of a head of state, head of government or individuals referred to in paragraph (a) above.
+- (a) an individual who is or has been entrusted with- - a prominent public function within The Bahamas, inclusive of a head of state or government, senior politician, senior government, judicial or military official, senior executive of a state-owned corporation, or an important political party official; - (ii) a prominent public function by a foreign jurisdiction, inclusive of, a head of state or government, senior politician, senior government, judicial or military official, senior executive of a state-owned corporation, or senior political party official; or - (iii) a prominent function within an international organization, including directors, deputy directors, members of the board, members of senior management, or individuals who have been entrusted with equivalent functions; - (b) an individual who is related to a politically exposed person, including a parent, child, spouse or sibling; - (c) an individual who is closely associated to a politically exposed person either socially, or professionally and includes a person who can conduct substantial domestic or international financial transactions on behalf of the politically exposed person; - (d) any corporation, business or other entity formed by or for the benefit of a head of state, head of government or individuals referred to in paragraph (a) above.

-14. Reliance on third party verification procedures
+14. Reliance on third party verification procedures.

-- (1) A registrant may rely on the customer due diligence procedures implemented by another virtual asset service provider or financial institution, provided that the virtual asset service provider or financial institution is a regulated entity subject to AML/CFT obligations and is an entity located in a country which is not the subject of any list issued by an international organization relative to the issues of money laundering, or terrorism or proliferation activities, and is able to - (a) provide written confirmation that it has verified the identity of the relevant customer; and - (b) confirm the existence of the account or facility provided to the customer by the virtual asset service provider or financial institution. - (2) Notwithstanding paragraph (1), a registrant shall only rely on the due diligence measures implemented by another virtual asset service provider or financial institution with respect to those categories of transactions, services, or products which that other virtual asset service provider or financial institution provides to the customer, and in all other circumstances, must undertake its own verification procedures.
+- (1) A registrant may rely on the customer due diligence procedures implemented by another virtual asset service provider or financial institution, provided that the virtual asset service provider or financial institution is a regulated entity subject to anti-money laundering, countering the financing of terrorism and countering the financing of proliferation obligations and is an entity located in a country which is not the subject of any list issued by an international organization relative to the issues of money laundering, or the financing of terrorism or the financing of proliferation activities, and is able to - (a) provide written confirmation that it has verified the identity of the relevant customer; and

+- (b) confirm the existence of the account or facility provided to the customer by the virtual asset service provider or financial institution. - (2) Notwithstanding paragraph (1), a registrant shall only rely on the due diligence measures implemented by another virtual asset service provider or financial institution with respect to those categories of transactions, services, or products which that other virtual asset service provider or financial institution provides to the customer, and in all other circumstances, must undertake its own verification procedures.

-15. Eligible introducer
+15. Eligible introducer.